633 views

 Marcellus’s Theater is the primary version of the Colosseum, but it is not the Colosseum, which is the original Roman amphitheater

 The Jewish Museum is located underneath the Great Synagogue.
-There are silverware and textiles, marble carvings, and many other features from the Jewish Community of the Eternal City.
+It houses silverware and textiles, marble carvings, and many other items from the Jewish Community of the Eternal City.

 One of the best attractions of the Jewish quarters is its kosher restaurants.
 Here is a list of the Best Kosher Restaurants which I strongly recommend visiting:

 Giggetto al Portico d’Ottavia located in the center of the Jewish Ghetto.
-Moreover, it is a family-run restaurant which exists since 1923.
-On the menu, you will find a variety of kosher dishes, including famous carciofi alla guida and a wide selection of local wines.
+Moreover, it is a family-run restaurant that has existed since 1923.
+On the menu, you will find a variety of kosher dishes, including the famous carciofi alla guida and a wide selection of local wines.

 BaGhetto is famous for its kosher dishes, including fried artichokes.
 The place offers excellent service and quality food.
 Moreover, the ambiance is warm and friendly.

 Overall, the Jewish Ghetto is one of the most amazing quarters of Rome.
-At the same time, it has a rich history, and nowadays, the neighborhood is peaceful and quiet.
+It has a rich history, and nowadays, the neighborhood is peaceful and quiet.
 You should definitely visit one of the kosher restaurants or admire the historic buildings of the Jewish Ghetto.

 Author: Kate Zusmann